 Can Parents Get Access To The Money From Their Child’s Settlement?

 Parents usually don’t have access to children’s settlement money.
 This is to help ensure the money is used to benefit the child and not someone else.
 Typically, a court will place the child’s settlement money in a blocked bank account until the child turns 18.
 Sometimes withdrawals are allowed if funds are needed for the child’s well-being and care.
-Each settlement may have different restrictions, so consult your attorney.
+Each settlement may have different restrictions, so consult your personal injury attorney.

 How Do I Collect My Personal Injury Settlement?